jsandino/wine-rag/README.md

 2. enumerate steps required to setup an LLM locally;
 3. define a single jupyter notebook with all the code showcasing the RAG process.

+## Third-Party Technologies

+Following are the different third-party technologies used by this project:

+### Vector Database

+We use _[Qdrant](https://github.com/qdrant/qdrant#readme)_ as both, a vector similarity search engine and a vector database to store a vectorized version of the wines notes, along with the associated wine data (payload).

+### Large Language Model

+In order to use a self-contained, locally deployed LLM, we make use of a _[Llamafile](https://github.com/Mozilla-Ocho/llamafile#readme)_.
+More specifically, we use the _**mxbai-embed-large-v1**_ LLM (0.7 GB) which you can [download from here](https://huggingface.co/Mozilla/mxbai-embed-large-v1-llamafile/resolve/main/mxbai-embed-large-v1-f16.llamafile?download=true).

+### Open AI's Python API

+To programmatically connect to the locally running LLM, we use _[Open AI's Python API](https://pypi.org/project/openai/)_

 ## Environment Setup

 Create a Python virtual environment and install required dependencies: